 Top OOPs Interview Questions and Answers

-Let’s learn about the most common OOPS interview questions and answers.
+Let’s learn about the most common OOPs concepts in interview questions.

 1. What is Object-oriented programming?

-This is the most basic OOPs interview question.
+This is among the most basic OOPs interview questions or object-oriented programming interview questions.
 Your answer should be:

 Object-Oriented Programming refers to the programming paradigm defined using objects instead of only functions and methods.
 The objects contain data, called fields or attributes, and methods that provide the logic or supporting code.
-It provides capabilities such as inheritance, polymorphism, encapsulation, abstraction.
+It provides capabilities such as inheritance, polymorphism, encapsulation, and abstraction.
+More simply, this is the approach used in developing applications emphasizing objects.
+The object is an entity containing data as well as code, which allows the binding of data with code.

 Our learners also read: Java free online courses!